 My original passion in astronomy was for the stars: especially the smallest, meekest, and the dimmest stars that can be found.
 (Just ask me about red dwarfs, white dwarfs, and brown dwarfs sometime.)
 Of late, however, my main focus has been theoretical work on the problem of what the mysterious “dark energy” is that presently appears to dominate our universe and is blamed for causing the expansion of space in the universe to speed up.

-Finally, just to have something fun, personal, and educational in here: Here’s an astronomy adventure I had many years ago that I still need to finish writing about some day.
+Finally, just to have something fun, personal, and educational on this otherwise dull page: Here’s an astronomy adventure I had many years ago that I still need to finish writing about some day.
 At least it’s readable.
 I’ll try to update it during some rare moment when I have nothing else to do and I get the urge, since I do have some meaningful results to add in conclusion.
-I also did some follow-up work during the more recent 2012 Venus transit that Californians did get to see a part of (and which will have to be a wrap for this project of mine, because the next Venus transit isn’t until 2117!); so, yes, I really do need to update this: The Story of How I Went to Egypt to Observe the Transit of Venus on June 8th, 2004
+I also did some follow-up work during the more recent 2012 Venus transit that Californians did get to see a part of (and which will have to be a wrap for this project of mine, because the next Venus transit isn’t until 2117!); so, yes, I really do need to update this page, but here it is: The Story of How I Went to Egypt to Observe the Transit of Venus on June 8th, 2004